SouzaRDG/ALPR-BR/README.md

 to your db, wich results in more querys to Sinesp and can cause a block by the SINESP server.

+Next step - use raspberry py and use it somewhere!
 ___________________________V0.7__________________________________